-We are proud to be the ATOM Focal Point organization in Uganda, supporting equitable access to quality cancer medicines and diagnostics through country-led, coordinated action.
+We are proud to be the ATOM Focal Point organization in Uganda, supporting a structured and coordinated approach of improving access to quality‑assured cancer medicines and diagnostics, while strengthening the capacity to use them effectively.

 The Access to Oncology Medicines (ATOM) Coalition Initiative supports national efforts to remove systemic barriers across the cancer care continuum, ensuring meaningful impact for patients.
 Globally led by the Union for International Cancer Control (UICC), ATOM brings together governments, technical agencies, civil society, and private sector partners.